Guide - Cross-Platform Development with F#

 It is quite common to check a copy of NuGet.exe into a project, e.g. in lib/NuGet/NuGet.exe.

-You can add NuGet support to these IDEs.
+You can add NuGet support to these IDEs if not already present.
 See NuGet for MonoDevelop and Xamarin Studio.

 See http://nuget.org to learn how to make and publish NuGet packages, or look at examples from other F# community projects.